 Every year New York inaugurates Christmas with the lighting of the huge tree at Rockefeller Center.
 A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.

-The Rockefeller tree is always lit on the Wednesday of the week after Thanksgiving and as the date of Thanksgiving changes annually, so does the lighting ceremony.
+The Rockefeller tree is one of the top 11 Christmas trees in New York.
+It is always lit on the Wednesday of the week following Thanksgiving, and as the date of Thanksgiving changes annually, so does the lighting ceremony.

 What is the Rockefeller Center tree lighting ceremony like?

 It is known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several music stars, imbued with the Christmas spirit, dance and sing Christmas carols for the audience gathered in Rockefeller Plaza.